SidVader/IAFC/README.md

     ```

    Take note of the `<classifier-id>`.
-1. To configure the [app.js](app.js#L48) file to use your classifier, export the classifier ID as an environment variable.
+1. Configure the [app.js](app.js#L48) file to use the new classifier, export the classifier ID as an environment variable.

 	```sh
 	$ cf set-env <application-name> CLASSIFIER_ID <classifier-id>